-If you have stumbled across this, have a look at this first.
-If however you have come from there let me tell you how it works, how you can extend it.
+If you have stumbled across Email Management Part 2.
+Have a look at this first.
+If however you have come from Email management there let me tell you how it works, how you can extend it.

 All the screen shots below are from a Contact (as that has 3 emails so can show you everything)